X

 FAQ

-I typically book full manuscript edits 2–4 months in advance, so I suggest getting in touch with me early to secure a slot.
-I occasionally have room for partial manuscript services at shorter notice, depending on my schedule.
+I typically book full manuscript edits a few months in advance, so I suggest getting in touch with me as soon as possible to secure a slot.
+I often have room for partial manuscript services at shorter notice.

-Query letters and similar small bespoke services can usually be taken on immediately.
+Query letters and small bespoke services can usually be taken on immediately.

 Yes!
-I offer sample copy/line edits.
-I charge an admin fee of £60 for a 2,000-word sample edit, which is deducted from the cost of your manuscript edit if you make a booking with me afterwards.
+I charge an admin fee of £60 (approx $80) for a 2,000-word sample edit, which is deducted from the cost of your manuscript edit if you make a booking with me afterwards.

 Sadly, a small number of authors have been known to send chapters out to lots of different editors in order to get a free book edit.
 This is why I charge an admin fee for samples.
 You can read more about this on my blog.

-Sample edits aren’t carried out for manuscript assessments or developmental editing.
-These are big-picture services, so a small extract isn’t enough to give a meaningful idea of the work involved.
-If you want a taster of the type of feedback involved in these services, I recommend my opening chapters service.
+Sample edits aren’t typically carried out for services like manuscript assessments, as a small extract isn’t enough to give a meaningful idea of the work involved.
+If you want a taster of the type of feedback involved, I recommend my opening chapters service.

 This will depend on your overall goals for the manuscript, your publication goals, and where you are in your writing journey.

-You can refer to the following posts on my blog for more information on the different types of editing so you can make an informed choice:
+You can refer to the following posts on my blog for more information on the different types of editing:

 • Line editing vs copyediting: What’s the difference?